stone-coding/CS5340_GROUP5_S26_7_Controlled_Exposure_HCI/README.md

 ### Demo Access
 ###  Frontend (Vercel)
 [https://cs-5340-group-5-s26-7-controlled-ex-ten.vercel.app/](https://cs-5340-group-5-s26-7-controlled-ex-ten.vercel.app/)
-No authentication required, but rememember to put your own OPENAI_API_KEY in the env otherwise the LLM part of this project will choose a default model_confidence = 0.40
+No authentication required,
+If OPENAI_API_KEY is not provided:
+- The system will fall back to local summarization
+- Confidence scores may be lower

 Just run frontend + backend and test with example inputs.